IBM/otc-saucelabs-broker/README.md

 	Work in progress.

+	build_info.json

+	This file is required for test.
+You can create it by running ./version.sh or saving the json on the /version route on the server you want to test

 	Install the dev dependencies

+	Running up tests

 	On the command line, run:

+	node test/up

+	Running API test

+	Stop the broker
+	On the command line, run:

 	export NO_AUTH="true"

-	build_info.json

-	This file is required for test.
-You can create it by running ant or saving the json on the /version route on the server you want to test

 	start the broker; npm start